xenyou/tg-blog/README.md

 tg-blog
 =======

-An turbogears application for blog
+A turbogears application for blog

 ## Setup
 ```